Anish-Sethi-12122/py-dbms-cli/README.md

 ## ⚡ Introduction

 **PY DBMS** is a Python-based database client designed for developers who love the terminal but hate the clutter.
+A modern, secure, light-weight and the all-in-one DB client.
 Built on top of `mysql.connector` and powered by `rich`, it transforms raw SQL data into beautiful, readable tables.

 Whether you are managing backend logic, debugging queries, or just exploring schemas, PY DBMS offers a **secure environment** with password masking, syntax highlighting, and intuitive meta-commands.